sisby-folk/surveyalot/README.md

 ---

-> Notice: Surveyalot is built on **Surveyor 1.0 alpha** versions of maps and the base library, which is only in github releases.
+> Notice: Surveyalot is built on **Surveyor 1.0 alpha** ecosystem, which is unstable and only on github.

 Works on client OR server, as OpenPAC exposes an API on both.